 Crowns and new growth: Any depression where water can accumulate can be sprayed occasionally to kill spores or bacteria before they have a chance to cause rot.

 Soil drench: Although it is possible to treat this area with an orchid present too, you need to appreciate that both desirable and unwanted microorganisms will be attacked.
-However you can certainly treat new growing media prior to use.
+However, you can certainly treat new growing media before use.